englekk/handbook-docs/Uno/03 - Working with foreign code.md

 ### `Get` and `Set` Static Uno Fields

+_Note:_ Woops, looks like we have a bug with Foreign Code accessing static fields on Android.
+This will be fixed in an upcoming release.
+Once it is out this note will be removed

 Let's start nice and simple.
 We can get or set the value of a property using the `Get` and `Set` macros.

 The anatomy of a UXL `Get` expression is as follows: